How can I prepare for a career in the fire service?

 EMT-1 and EMT-P Certification: Emergency Medical Technition One and Paramedic licensing is also a valuable asset.
 Most Fire Departments require Emt-1 certification either before training begins, or before probation ends.
 Either way, it is usually up to the individual to complete on their own time.
 Emt-1 is aproximately a 120 hour course that is offered all over the Southland.
 It might be Semester oriented through a college, or 15 to 20 hours per week through a private instructor.
 EMT-P or Paramedic licenses require arpoximately 1200 to 1500 hours and can also be aquired through a college or private institution.
 There is usually a long waiting list at all schools offering Paramedic licensing, so plan ahead.
 Since aquiring an EMT-P license is so time intensive, it is a real feather in your cap to have this in your corner.

 Volunteer/ Auxiliary: Many Fire Departments offer either volunteer or auxiliary training experience or both.
 This ususally involves you donating your valuable time, maybe in 24 hour increments, to learn or keep up already learned skills while you are testing for Fire Departments.
 Some programs require prerequisite training prior to acceptance in their volunteer program such as a Fire Fighter 1 certificate.
-The City of Torrance Fire Department has an auxiliary program that you can enroll for a maximum period of one year to keep up learned skills after successful completion of a Fire Academy with a Fire Fighter 1 certification.
+The City of Torrance Fire Department has an Fire Explorer program and a Fire Auxiliary program that you can apply to learn firsthand about a career in fire.
 This is our only volunteer program.
 Not only do these programs help keep your skills sharp, they show desire and motivation when you test for your oral interview

 Other Certifications: There are many other certifications that can help.
 Some of these are, Rescue Systems 1 and 2, CPR, Hazardous Materials First Responder, and other numerous fire courses offered through the State Fire Marshalls Office.